Subtitle Edit

 seconv movie.sup subrip --ocr-engine:binaryocr --ocr-db:"C:\Users\me\AppData\Roaming\Subtitle Edit\Ocr\Latin.db"

-# MKV with image (PGS) tracks — OCR runs automatically
+# MKV with image (PGS or VobSub) tracks — OCR runs automatically

 seconv movie.mkv subrip --ocr-engine:tesseract --ocr-language:eng